 Sidenote: Babs just texted to let my brother and I know that there was a huge thunderstorm happening in our native NewJ.
 I made her record me a soundbite that I’ve now listened to 4 times and I tell you what, I am getting truly verklempt missing those hot, humid summer days when wrathful weather would sweep through the hills and across the fields, battering the flower beds and soaking the stones, only to give way to rainbows, glistening golden hours, and the smell of minerals as the rain evaporated off of those sun-heated stones, giving way to warm nights and hoards of fireflies.
 FUG I MISS MY HOME AND EARNING EVERY GORGEOUS SEASON.
 The tempestuous nature of east coast seasons resonates so very deeply with my character; this california sunshine is infuriatingly consistent and chipper and I just don’t relate.
 Maybe I’ll move back if Hill is elected.
 If Trump is elected…..DUECES FREAKS IT’S ABROAD LIVIN’ FOR THIS BROAD.

-Back to our regularly scheduled program, here are a few super simple tomato recipes to class up your backyard bbq’s this weekend, wherever it may have you!
+Back to our regularly scheduled program, here’s a super simple tomato recipes to class up your backyard bbq’s this weekend, wherever it may have you!